-At last, it’s time to head back to Halifax.
+At last, it was time to head back to Halifax.
 Along the way, we stopped at Howard Dill’s, the world champion giant pumpkin patch, in Windsor.
 Once in Halifax, we checked back into Prince George Hotel.
 We celebrated our final night of vacation over a hearty dinner at Press Gang.

 Day 6: Halifax

-We spet the morning of our final day exploring the Halifax Citadel National Site.
+We spent our final morning exploring the Halifax Citadel National Site.
 Sitting high atop a hill overlooking the city and harbor, the Citadel is a great place to learn about Halifax’s rich history while taking in epic views of the city and waterfront.